w3f/polkadot-wiki/docs/learn-account-restore.md

 Finally, click the "Save" button, then click the "Create and backup account" button.
 This will download the `.json` file which contains the data to be used in account restoration.
-You can use this JSON file to restore this account in the future using the instructions above, or simply delete the file and continue to use the mnemnonic phrase to restore the account again if necessary.
+You can use this JSON file to restore this account in the future using the instructions above, or simply delete the file and continue to use the mnemonic phrase to restore the account if necessary.

 ## Parity Signer